HomeMy WebLinkAboutTransmittal - 12/30/2022ERIN MENDENHALL

 can be achieved by continuing existing public asset development initiatives underway.

-Several City-owned parcels with high policy and yield potential are already known to the City
+Several City -owned parcels with high policy and yield potential are already known to the City

 and private interests.
 The City could continue to bring forward these parcels to accomplish the

-previously identified policy objectives and to think creatively ab out potential yield
+previously identified policy objectives and to think creatively about potential yield

 opportunities.
 We encourage the City to consider the various PAY implementation models